 Steve Jobs returned to the WWDC keynote stage on June 7, 2010.
-He'd introduced the iPad earlier in the year, and kicked things off with an update on how it, and the App Store had been doing.
-Then he turned his attention to iPhone, and after recapping Apple had done to date, he began on what would come next.
+He'd introduced the iPad earlier in the year, and kicked things off with an update on how it, and the App Store had been doing (spoiler: Well!).
+Then he turned his attention to iPhone, and after recapping everything Apple had done to date, he began on what they were doing next.
 It had over 100 new features.
-It has an all-new design, an all-new camera, and an all new screen resolution.
+It had an all-new design, an all-new camera, and an all new screen resolution.
 It was hot.
 It was the iPhone 4

-4 times the pixels, 2 times the face
+4 times the pixels, face times the cameras

-The iPhone 4, codenamed N90/N92 and model iPhone3,1, for the first time, offered significant improvements to the display.
-Apple went with optical lamination and an inter-plane switching (ISP) panel with light-emitting diode (LED) backlighting that made images look as if they were painted just beneath the glass, and greatly improved the viewing angle.
-Moreover, instead of matching competing display sizes of the time, they leap-frogged over them.
-To boost pixel count yet maintain compatibility with existing apps, Apple doubled both horizontal and vertical counts, while keeping the physical size constant at 3.5-inches.
-They went from 480x320 to 960x640.
-That brought the density up from 163ppi to 326ppi, and Apple made the argument that, at that point, the pixels disappeared.
+The iPhone 4, codenamed N90/N92 and device number iPhone3,1, for the first time, offered significant improvements to the display.
+Apple went with optical lamination and an in-plane switching (ISP) panel with light-emitting diode (LED) backlight.
+It made images look as if they were painted just beneath the glass, and greatly improved viewing angles.
+Moreover, instead of matching competing display sizes of the time, it leap-frogged over them.
+To boost pixel count yet maintain compatibility with existing apps, Apple doubled resolution both horizontally and vertically, but kept the physical size constant at 3.5-inches.
+That took it from a resolution of 480x320 to 960x640, and from a density of 163ppi to 326ppi.
+It was dense enough, Apple argued, that at normal viewing distance the pixels disappeared.
 They called it a Retina display.

-It was part of a completely new design, although one that had not been kept a complete surprise (see below).
-Steve Jobs called it beautiful and it was, something akin to Braun and Leica, which Apple SVP of design, Jony Ive, held in the highest of esteem.
-It was flat, chemically-hardened glass (aluminosilicate) front and back, with a stainless steel band running around the sides, and it was 24% thinner than the iPhone 3GS.
-It would come in black and white, though the former far sooner than the latter (see below).
+It was part of a completely new design, something akin to Braun and Leica.
+Those were aesthetics Apple's senior vice president of design, Jony Ive, held in the highest of esteem.
+It was flat, chemically-hardened glass (aluminosilicate) front and back, with a stainless steel band that ran around the sides, and it was 24% thinner than the iPhone 3GS.
+It would come in black and white, though the former far sooner than the latter.

 Price once again stayed the same, $199 and $299 on contract.